vedantwpatil/SysProg-Drexel/0-Warmup/assignment.md

 4. Briefly describe what you want to get our of this class.
 I want to get a better understanding of the lower levels of my computer and get more comfortable with the abstractions we take for granted in modern software

-5. Difficulty asking for help/further clarification
+5. Briefly describe any concerns you might be having with being successful in this class (if any) Mainly just asking for help on assignments ahead of time